-(d) The voting station at each member's desk in the Chamber shall be used only by

 - (d) The voting station at each member's desk in the Chamber shall be used only by the member to which the station is assigned.
 Under no circumstances shall any other person vote at a member's station.
-It is a breach of the ethical obligation of a member either to request that another person vote at the requesting member's station, or to vote at another member's station.
+It is a breach of the ethical obligation of a member either to request that another person vote at the requesting member's station or to vote at another member's station.
 The Speaker shall enforce this rule without exception.

 - (e) When the electronic voting system is used, the Speaker shall state the question and shall then state substantially the following: "All in favor vote 'aye'; all opposed vote 'no'; the Clerk will open the vote."
 In order to have the vote recorded, the member must vote by the electronic voting system within the time allowed for that vote, unless the voting station assigned to a member is malfunctioning.
 The Speaker shall enforce this rule without exception.
 After the allotted time for voting has elapsed, the Speaker shall say: "The Clerk will now lock the machine and record the vote."
 After the machine is locked and the vote recorded, the Speaker shall announce the vote and declare the result.

-- (f) One copy of the machine printout of the vote record of all votes taken on the electronic system shall be filed in the office of the Principal Clerk, and one copy shall be filed in the Legislative Library where it shall be open to public inspection.
+- (f) One copy of the machine printout of the vote record of all votes taken on the electronic voting system shall be filed in the office of the Principal Clerk, and two copies shall be filed in the Legislative Library where the copies shall be open to public inspection.
 A legible copy of the bill, amendment, or motion on which the vote was taken shall be filed with the printout of the vote in the Legislative Library.

-- (g) When the Speaker ascertains that the electronic voting system is inoperative before a vote is taken or while a vote is being taken on the electronic system, the Speaker shall announce that fact to the House and any partial electronic system voting record shall be voided.
-In such a case, if the Constitution of North Carolina or the Rules of the House require a call of the ayes and noes, the Clerk shall call the roll of the House, and the ayes and noes shall be taken manually and shall be recorded on the Journal.
+- (g) When the Speaker ascertains that the electronic voting system is inoperative before a vote is taken or while a vote is being taken on the electronic voting system, the Speaker shall announce that fact to the House, and any partial electronic voting system voting record shall be voided.
+In such a case, if the North Carolina Constitution or the Rules of the House require a call of the ayes and noes, the Clerk shall call the roll of the House, and the ayes and noes shall be taken manually and shall be recorded on the Journal.
 All roll call votes shall be taken alphabetically.
-All other votes shall be taken by voice vote.
-If, after a vote is taken on the electronic system, it is discovered that a malfunction caused an error in the electronic system printout, the Speaker shall direct the Reading Clerk and the Principal Clerk to verify and correct the printout record and so advise the House.
+If, after a vote is taken on the electronic voting system, it is discovered that a malfunction caused an error in the electronic voting system printout, the Speaker shall direct the Reading Clerk and the Principal Clerk to verify and correct the printout record and so advise the House.

-- (h) For the purpose of identifying motions on which the vote is taken on the electronic system, the motions are coded as follows:
+- (h) For the purpose of identifying motions on which the vote is taken on the electronic voting system, the motions are coded as follows:

-- 1. To adjourn
+- (1) To adjourn.

-- 2. To lay on the table
+- (2) To lay on the table.

-- 3. Previous question
+- (3) Previous question.

+- 39 (4) To recess.

-- 4. To postpone indefinitely
+- (5) To postpone indefinitely.

-- 40 5.
-To reconsider
+- 41 (6) To reconsider.

-- 6. To postpone to a day certain
+- 42 (7) To postpone to a day certain.

-- 42 7.
-To re-refer
+- 43 (8) To re-refer.

-- 8. To amend an amendment
+- 44 (9) To amend an amendment.